AdobeDocs/pass.en/help/authentication/iostvos-sdk-api-reference.md

 * *code*: The error code associated with the failure scenario.
 Possible values:
     * `USER_NOT_AUTHORIZED_ERROR` - the user was not able to authorize for the given resource
 * *description*: Additional details about the failure scenario.
-If this descriptive string is not available for any reason, Adobe Pass authentication sends an empty string **("")**.
+If this descriptive string is not available for any reason, Adobe Pass Authentication sends an empty string **("")**.
   This string can be used by an MVPD to pass custom error messages or sales-related messages.
 For example, if a subscriber is denied authorization for a resource, the MVPD could send a message such as: "You currently do not have access to this channel in your package.
 If you would like to upgrade your package click **here**."
-The message is passed by Adobe Pass authentication through this callback to the Programmer, who has the option to display or ignore it.
-Adobe Pass authentication can also use this parameter to provide notification of the condition that might have led to an error.
+The message is passed by Adobe Pass Authentication through this callback to the Programmer, who has the option to display or ignore it.
+Adobe Pass Authentication can also use this parameter to provide notification of the condition that might have led to an error.
 For example, "A network error occurred when communicating with the provider's authorization service".

 **Triggered by:** ` checkAuthorization:, `[checkAuthorization:withData:](#checkAuthZ), `getAuthorization:, `[getAuthorization:withData:](#getAuthZ)